 Working on various c2c projects I have noticed it was hard for me to keep track of which side is the right side and which one is the wrong side, especially on projects that are symmetrical.

 The easiest way I found to keep track of which side you are working on is to mark the right side with a stitch marker.
 Don’t skip this step, it will save you a lot of time in the long run.

 Using this method will ensure you are crocheting the right pattern onto your work and that you are reading the graph correctly.

 You start your project from the bottom left corner with your first tile crocheted on the right side.
 This is where you place your stitch marker.

-When the stitch marker faces you, it means you are working on the right side and you should read the graph from the bottom towards the top.
-When the stitch marker is on the other side, you will read that row on the graph from the top to bottom.
+When the stitch marker faces you, it means you are working on the right side and you should read the graph from the bottom to the top.
+When the stitch marker is on the other side, you will read that row on the graph from the top to the bottom.